 Local Grant Funds

-As part of the North Portland Neighborhood Services Grant (NPNSG) program, NPNS administers funds distributed to community projects.
-Projects awarded NPNSG funding are selected by a panel of residents.
-Two sources have made these community grants possible.
+Two sources of funding for community grants will be available in 2019.
 In the early 1990s, the North Portland Trust Fund (NPTF) was established from a fund collected annually from Portland International Raceway events that have been granted a City noise variance.
-The City of Portland allocated additional funding for small grants in the NPNS district from the City’s general fund.
+Metro has allocated additional funding for small grants from fees collected at the Recology Solid Waste site in North Portland.

 Grant awards have historically ranged from $500-$3500.